Axiom of choice: Independence

+It has been known since as early as 1922 that the axiom of choice may fail in a variant of ZF with urelements, through the technique of permutation models introduced by Abraham Fraenkel and developed further by Andrzej Mostowski.
+The basic technique can be illustrated as follows: Let xn and yn be distinct urelements for n=1, 2, 3..., and build a model where each set is symmetric under the interchange xn ↔ yn for all but a finite number of n.
+Then the set nowrap|1=X = can be in the model but sets such as {x_{1}, x_{2}, x_{3}, ...} cannot, and thus X cannot have a choice function.

-In 1938, Kurt Gödel showed that the negation of the axiom of choice is not a theorem of ZF by constructing an inner model (the constructible universe) which satisfies ZFC and thus showing that ZFC is consistent if ZF itself is consistent.
+In 1938, Kurt Gödel showed that the negation of the axiom of choice is not a theorem of ZF by constructing an inner model (the constructible universe) that satisfies ZFC, thus showing that ZFC is consistent if ZF itself is consistent.
 In 1963, Paul Cohen employed the technique of forcing, developed for this purpose, to show that, assuming ZF is consistent, the axiom of choice itself is not a theorem of ZF.
-He did this by constructing a much more complex model which satisfies ZF¬C (ZF with the negation of AC added as axiom) and thus showing that ZF¬C is consistent.
+He did this by constructing a much more complex model that satisfies ZF¬C (ZF with the negation of AC added as axiom) and thus showing that ZF¬C is consistent.
+Cohen's model is a symmetric model, which is similar to permutation models, but uses "generic" subsets of the natural numbers (justified by forcing) in place of urelements.

 Together these results establish that the axiom of choice is logically independent of ZF.
 The assumption that ZF is consistent is harmless because adding another axiom to an already inconsistent system cannot make the situation worse.
 Because of independence, the decision whether to use the axiom of choice (or its negation) in a proof cannot be made by appeal to other axioms of set theory.
-The decision must be made on other grounds.
+It must be made on other grounds.